 Sponsored by the American Ladder Institute, National Ladder Safety Month is dedicated exclusively to the promotion of ladder safety.
-During March 2018, National Ladder Safety Month will bring heightened awareness to the importance of the safe use of ladders through resources, training, and a national dialogue.
+During March 2019, National Ladder Safety Month will bring greater awareness to the importance of the safe use of ladders through resources, training, and a national dialogue.

 Ladder safety is often a topic at NIA’s Health and Safety Committee meetings, and here are tips that appeared in NIA News:

 Ladder Safety Tips from the Health and Safety Panel Discussion

 At the recent Health and Safety Forum at NIA’s Annual Convention, 4 merit and union contractor members shared their experiences in the field on several topics, including ladder safety.
 The panel was facilitated by NIA’s General Counsel Gary W. Auman of Auman, Mahan & Furry.